echtejosh/pdf-to-image/README.md

 ```

 ## Options
-Options is an [associative array](https://www.php.net/manual/en/language.types.array.php) with `option` as key and `default` as default value.
+Options is an [associative array](https://www.php.net/manual/en/language.types.array.php) with `option` as key and `default` as value.

 | Option                    | Default                     | Description                                                                                              |
 |---------------------------|-----------------------------|----------------------------------------------------------------------------------------------------------|